Bostonia, California

-Bostonia is a neighborhood in San Diego County, California, comprising part of the northeastern portion of the city of El Cajon, as well as adjacent unincorporated areas of San Diego County.
-The portion of Bostonia that lies outside the El Cajon city limits is classified as a census-designated place (CDP) for statistical purposes by the United States Census Bureau.
-The population of the CDP was 15,379 at the 2010 census, up from 15,169 at the 2000 census.
+Bostonia is both a neighborhood in San Diego County, California, comprising part of the northeastern portion of the city of El Cajon, as well as adjacent unincorporated community.
+The portion of Bostonia that lies outside the El Cajon city limits is classified as a census-designated place (CDP) by the United States Census Bureau.
+The population of the CDP was 16,882 at the 2020 census, up from 15,379 at the 2010 census.

 History

 Agriculture

 Former Virginia agriculturalist Eugene Halstead of San Diego planted a crop of tobacco in Bostonia in 1896 and said later that the tobacco was "superior in some respects to that of the Cuban plantations," one "serious drawback" to cultivation being the scarcity of rain in the area.

 Civic events

 In 1898, David G. Gordon was appointed postmaster in Bostonia to replace Joseph Donald, who had resigned.
 C.O.
 Graves held the office in 1903.
 In 1914, William M. Wright was appointed postmaster to replace R.W.
 Foffland, who had resigned.

 In 1928, Murray Wright was president of the Bostonia Chamber of Commerce.

 In that same year, civic leaders in Bostonia planned to name a local observation as "Grape Day" which led some in neighboring Escondido to complain that their city already had an event under the same name.
 They were mollified when Bostonians said they would call their event "Home Products Day" instead.